 Burrows came to New York City as a teenager in the mid-80s with nothing more than a GED and his ideas, which he pitched to various agencies.
 It worked, and so did he – for Ogilvy & Mather, Saatchi & Saatchi, and DDB, with clients ranging from Becks, the Beef Council, UPS, and American Express.

-The first thing that comes to mind is undoubtedly The Great Gatsby, not Muscatine Steam Laundry – but that was actually Fitzgerald's first popular writing.
+The first thing that comes to mind is undoubtedly The Great Gatsby, not Muscatine Steam Laundry – but that was actually Fitzgerald's first writing gig to make an impact (and drive sales).

 In 1919, Fitzgerald went to New York City to find a newspaper position as a gateway into the writing world.
 In a 1935 interview, he describes going from newsroom to newsroom only to be rejected, until the time one of the men he sought to impress told him to forget about journalism and work as a copywriter for an ad agency.